Curriculum: Associate of Applied Science - Cancer Registry Management

 Credit: 3

-Introduction to disease registry files, principles of abstracting, data set identification, and case ascertainment.
-It will focus on the Commission on Cancer, Cancer Program Standards as well as the cancer committee, cancer conferences, and quality monitoring.
-Emphasis will be placed on standard-setting organizations.
+Introduction to disease registry files, principles of abstracting, data set identification and case ascertainment.
+Will focus on the Commission on Cancer, Cancer Program Standards as well as cancer committee, cancer conferences and quality monitoring.

 3